-Vaping company Juul announces layoffs amid growing setbacks
+Vaping company Juul cuts 400 jobs amid growing setbacks

-WASHINGTON (AP) — Embattled vaping company Juul Labs announced layoffs Thursday as the company tries to weather growing setbacks to its electronic cigarette business, including lawsuits, government bans and increasing competition.
+WASHINGTON (AP) — Embattled vaping company Juul Labs announced hundreds of layoffs Thursday as the company weathers lawsuits, government bans and increasing competition for its electronic cigarettes.

-Juul also said it has obtained new financing from several investors to stay in business, including an effort challenging plans by the Food and Drug Administration to ban its products.
+Juul said it has obtained new financing to stay in business and continue operations, which includes challenging plans by the Food and Drug Administration to ban its products.

+The layoffs include 400 staffers and are part of a cost-saving plan to immediately cut Juul’s operating budget by 30% to 40%, according to a person familiar with the plan who requested anonymity to discuss its details.
+The new cash infusion came from two early Juul investors: Nicholas Pritzker, head of Hyatt Hotels, and Riaz Valani, a private equity specialist based in San Francisco, according to the same person.

 For weeks, industry analysts have speculated that Juul could soon declare bankruptcy or sell itself to another company.
-Thursday’s announcement appears to have put those plans on hold.
+Thursday’s announcement appears to have at least delayed any move in that direction.

-“This investment will allow Juul Labs to maintain business operations, continue advancing its administrative appeal of the FDA’s marketing denial order and support product innovation and science generation,” a company spokesperson wrote in an emailed statement.
-The company declined to provide further details on the scope of the layoffs or financing.
+“This investment will allow Juul Labs to maintain business operations, continue advancing its administrative appeal of the FDA’s marketing denial order and support product innovation and science generation,” a company spokesperson wrote in an email.

 The Wall Street Journal first reported the news Thursday morning.

 Juul rocketed to the top of the U.S. vaping market five years ago on the popularity of flavors like mango, mint and creme brulee.
-But the company’s rise was fueled by underage use among teenagers, some of whom became hooked on Juul’s high-nicotine pods.
+But the San Francisco company’s rise was fueled by use among teenagers, some of whom became hooked on Juul’s high-nicotine pods.

 The backlash against teen vaping triggered a series of government actions that have forced the company into retreat.
 Since 2019, Juul has dropped all U.S. advertising and discontinued most of its flavors.

-The biggest blow came in June when the Food and Drug Administration rejected the company’s application to keep its product on the market as a smoking alternative for adults, throwing the company’s future into uncertainty.
+The biggest blow came in June when the Food and Drug Administration rejected the company’s application to keep its product on the market as a smoking alternative for adults, throwing its future into uncertainty.
 The FDA said Juul did not adequately address key questions about the potential for chemicals to leech from its device, which heats a flavored nicotine solution into an aerosol.
 Juul is appealing the FDA decision.

-Another setback came in September when the company’s biggest largest investor, tobacco giant Altria, announced plans to resume competing in the e-cigarette space.
+Another setback came in September when the company’s largest investor, tobacco giant Altria, announced plans to resume competing on its own in the e-cigarette space.

 Altria pulled its own e-cigarettes off the market in 2018 after taking a nearly $13 billion stake in Juul.
 But that investment has lost more than 95% of its value as Juul’s prospects have dimmed, giving Altria the option to exit its non-compete agreement.